Stability-Aware Training of Machine Learning Force Fields with Differentiable Boltzmann Estimators: Methods

 \section{Methods}

-We present StABlE Training, our proposed procedure to train stable and accurate NNIPs by leveraging both reference quantum mechanical data and system observables.
-Our approach is enabled by Boltzmann Estimators, which allows gradient-based optimization of NNIPs based on system observables.
+We present StABlE Training, our proposed procedure to train stable and accurate MLFFs by leveraging both reference quantum mechanical data and system observables.
+Our approach is enabled by Boltzmann Estimators, which allows gradient-based optimization of MLFFs based on system observables.